 Tip: You can quickly create a budget or profit and loss statement using Quickbooks.

-With any side hustle, you need to know why you’re doing it.
-Keeping in mind why you want to be a rideshare driver helps you stay motivated and intentional in the way you approach the business.
+With any side hustle, it can be helpful to know why you’re doing it.
+Keeping in mind why you want to be a rideshare driver helps you stay motivated and intentional in the way you approach your business.

 Every driver has their own reasons.
 Maybe you’re doing it to pay off debt.
-Or, you need a side job with flexible hours while you launch a different business.
+Or, you need something with flexible hours while you launch a different business.
 Other drivers simply want to start a new hobby and enjoy meeting new people.

-Your reasons for driving help determine how much money you need to make driving.
-If you don’t need to earn as much money, for example, you can be more selective with your driving hours or the routes you’re willing to take.
+Your reasons for driving might help determine how much money you want to earn driving.
 But, you might not know this if you don’t make a plan.

-Lyft and Uber are both very similar but are popular for different reasons.
-Uber tends to keep drivers busier, but both services offer a flexible side hustle.
-When you want to be your own boss and enjoy being with people, either service is a good option.
+Lyft and Uber are both have similarities but are popular for different reasons.
+Both companies offer a flexible side hustle.
+When you want to be your own boss and enjoy being with people, either company could be a good option.

-Do you drive for Lyft or Uber?
+Do you drive with Lyft or Uber?
 What advice do you have for new drivers?
 Let us know on our Facebook page!